sandaiiyahh/JavaScript30/26-Stripe Follow Along Nav/README.md

 # 🚧 Day 26 - Stripe Follow Along Nav

 It is fascinating how Wes Bos wanted to know how to create Stripe's navbar feature, and was able to implement it on his own.
 That is the determination and skills I strive for.
-Today, we learned how to create a cool navigation involving a shared background among the dropdowns.
+Today, we learned how to create a cool navigation effect involving a shared background among the dropdowns.

 ![stripe-follow-along-demo](https://i.ibb.co/NWXXCY0/Screen-Shot-2021-05-17-at-4-14-34-PM.png)